codewars/docs/content/docs/sidebar.md

 };
 ```

-Please note that the sidebar option is an array, since you can define multiple sidebars for different sections of your website.
-For example you might have a sidebar for your guide and another one for your Api reference.
+Please note that the sidebar option is an array, since you can define multiple sidebars for different sections of your site.
+For example you might have a sidebar for your guide and another one for your API reference.

 ### The Sidebar Config Object

 A single item in this array needs to have the following properties:

 - `name`: The identifier of the sidebar.
-This will be referenced in your markdown frontmatter.
+This will be referenced in your Markdown frontmatter.
 - `sections`: The sidebar is divided into several sections.
 On this page we have **Getting Started** and **Configuration**

 ```js